Upcoming Rides, Attractions, Refurbishments, and More!

 Enjoy cocktails and refreshments in a richly-colored environment, gazing upon the wonders of EPCOT through the windows.
 You’ll be able to see all the way through to World Showcase!

-• Opening Date: Expected sometime in 2025
+• Opening Date: Sometime in 2025

 New Mission on Millennium Falcon: Smugglers Run